Lesson #2: Creation and the Worship of God

 5) God's Goodness

-Seven times the phrase, 'God saw that it was good' is used to describe what God thought of His work.
-(Genesis 1:4, 10, 12, 18, 21, 25, 31).
+Seven times the phrase, 'God saw that it was good' is used.
 If what a person produces characterizes his inner self, then we can truly say that God is good.
-God is good because He does good things.
-He sees His work as that which is absolutely wonderful.
-Non-Christians confirm this by saying that the only problem with this world is man (by man is meant fallen and sinful man).

 6) God's Wisdom

-Lastly we must note that God was perfectly satisfied at the whole of creation.
-Everyone always has another project around the yard to make it better.
-God however used the seventh day to rest.
-This thought of taking a day off because everything is done to its completion is beyond our comprehension.
-God knew everything was complete.
-Nothing was lacking.
-The world and His redemptive plan was set in motion.
+God was perfectly satisfied with the whole of creation.
+God used the seventh day to rest.
+The thought of taking a day off once everything is done is beyond our comprehension.

-The pattern for us, then, is never to rush about completing singular projects while missing the beautiful completeness of what has been done.
+Never rush about completing singular projects while missing the beautiful completeness of what has been done.
 Never rush about life so that we do not pause.
-Never operate as a cog in a machine for we were designed to reflect, enjoy and worship.
-We must dare not move through a series of seven days without resting for one for then we violate God's pattern and insist on the priority of the things we do over God's.
+Never operate as a cog in a machine, for we were designed to reflect, enjoy, and worship.
+We must dare not move through a series of seven days without resting for one, for then we violate God's pattern and insist on the priority of the things we do over God's.

 The Genesis Index